Karen IT Digital Forensics

 Corporate & Internal Investigation

 For organizations investigating potential policy violations, insider threats, data theft, or employee misconduct involving digital systems.
-These engagements are handled with strict confidentiality and procedural integrity to support any subsequent HR, legal, or disciplinary proceedings.
+Handled with strict confidentiality and procedural integrity to support any subsequent HR, legal, or disciplinary proceedings.

 Legal & Litigation Support